 Large, powerful cars and SUVs with electric or hybrid drives are substantially heavier than conventional ICE-powered vehicles and thus need tyres that can handle greater loads.
 The solution is to fit tyres with a higher load index.
 The gold standard here is HL, and Continental has announced the arrival of the first passenger tyres with the new HL load index code.

-About a year ago Continental announced its selection as a tyre supplier to the VW ID.3, and under this arrangement is providing original equipment EcoContact 6 summer tyres, WinterContact TS 850P winter tyres and AllSeasonContact all-season tyres.
+About a year ago Continental announced its selection as a tyre supplier to the ID.3, and under this arrangement is providing original equipment EcoContact 6 summer tyres, WinterContact TS 850P winter tyres and AllSeasonContact all-season tyres.
 But tyres are only one of a host of Continental products and technologies going into the new all-electric range.
 The company is also supplying computer equipment, brake technology, hose lines, heat pumps and driver assistance systems.

 Goodyear has revealed the bespoke Eagle F1 SuperSport race tyre that will be equipped to all cars in Pure ETCR.
 The series is the world’s first all-electric multi-brand touring car series.
 Goodyear is the exclusive tyre supplier and founding partner of the championship.

 Volkswagen has called the launch of its ID.3 electric car the most significant since the Golf.
 But the launch is also a milestone for one of its tyre partners.
 Following the news that Bridgestone would supply its Enliten-enhanced Turanza Eco tyres to the ID.3, the world’s largest tyre manufacturer has outlined the benefits of its low rolling resistance, reduced materials technology, available on the road for the first time on the ID.3.
 Bridgestone says Enliten Technology “sets a new lowered standard in material use and rolling resistance to deliver significant environmental benefits,” making it ideally suited to a car launch characterised as a milestone in sustainability.